exo-lang/exo/examples/avx2_matmul/README.md

 [blas]: https://www.netlib.org/blas/
 [blis]: https://github.com/flame/blis

-## Stay tuned for more automation!
+## More Automation?

 Congratulations on completing this example!
-You might have felt that the scheduling operations in this example were very low-level and might be laborious to write.
+You might have felt that the scheduling operations in this example were very low-level and could be laborious to write.
 We felt the same!
-We have a pre-release version of Exo that provides scheduling automation _external_ to the compiler implementation.
+We implemented a new feature called Cursors that provides scheduling automation *external* to the compiler implementation.
-By sharing the repeated pattern of schedules and using our novel reference mechanism called Cursors, we achieve fewer lines of code than what we've shown here in the upcoming release.
-Please contact Exo developers at exo@mit.edu if you want to learn more or wish to collaborate!
+To learn more, please take a look at the [cursors example](cursors/README.md) and our ASPLOS '25 paper.